Caged Lion of Punjab: the fall of Nawaz Sharif

 The Supreme Court shattered his momentum on July 28, 2017, deposing him following a corruption investigation.
 He was banned from politics, and finally jailed just two weeks before the vote.

-But the hoped-for surge of support for his party -- led into the campaign by his brother Shahbaz -- has not materialised.
-Once ubiquitous in the media, Sharif has issued no public statement in weeks.
+They chose to return to Pakistan, where they were arrested as soon as they landed.

 "They wanted to sell this politically.
 But the gamble didn´t pay off," analyst Fahd Husain said.
-Sharif is "being punished only for one reason, and that reason is that he is not bowing his head" to the military, Mushahidullah Khan, a former PML-N minister, told AFP.
+Sharif is "being punished only for one reason, and that reason is that he is not bowing his head" to the military, Mushahidullah Khan, a former PML-N minister, said.

-Imran Khan, who first instigated the corruption charges against Sharif, has told AFP the PML-N´s claims are "conspiracy theories" and a "smokescreen".

-"(Sharif) is fighting for civilian supremacy.
-If he is going to jail, it is worth giving that sacrifice," says the PML-N´s Zubair.

 ISLAMABAD: Three times he has ruled Pakistan, and three times he has been deposed.
 Now Nawaz Sharif, the "Lion of Punjab", is being forced to watch the triumph of his great rival Imran Khan from behind bars.